fcdoc/doc/en/flashduty/integration_guide/alert_integration/grafana_integration_guide.md

 | no_data         | Critical | serious |
 | ok              | Ok       | Recovered |

-Grafana Alerting to Flashduty level mapping relationship:</p><p> The system extracts `severity` , `priority` and `level` in the alarm event tags in sequence, and the corresponding values will be used as Prometheus s own alarm level.
-If not extracted, the system will automatically set it Prometheus the alarm level is `warning` ).
+Mapping relationship between Grafana Alerting and Flashduty alert levels:

+The system sequentially extracts the `severity`, `priority`, and `level` tags from the alert event.
+The corresponding values will serve as Prometheus's native alert levels.
+If these tags are not found, the system will automatically set the Prometheus alert level to `warning`.

 | Grafana Alerting |  Flashduty  | state |
 | ---------------- | -------- | ---- |